Global Institutions Secure Key Acquisitions at TEFAF 2024

 - Christ on the cross, an oil on painting by Italian artist Francesco Buoneri (also known as Cecco da Caravaggio) acquired by The Metropolitan Museum of Art in New York from Spanish dealer Galeria Caylus;

 - The Fight between Horatii and Curatii (c.
-1798-99) by a French painter of the circle of Barbus of the School of David exhibited by the Rome-based Galleria Carlo Virgilio and acquired by the Museum of Fine Arts, Houston in Texas;
+1798-99) by a French painter of the circle of Barbus of the School of David exhibited by the Rome-based Galleria Carlo Virgilio and acquired by the Sarah Campbell Blaffer Foundation - which is exhibited at the Museum of Fine Arts, Houston in Texas;

 - American sculptor John DeAndrea’s Adam and Eve (2021) acquired by FENIX Rotterdam from the Paris-based Galerie Georges-Philippe & Nathalie Vallois;